cameronkerrnz/cameronkerrnz.github.io/content/posts/2015/being-liberal-in-a-cisco-environment.md

 date = 2015-05-05
-title = "The importance of being liberal in a Cisco environment" description = "" slug = "" authors = []
-tags = ["IPTables","Cisco","Networking","Linux"]
+title = "The importance of being liberal in a Cisco environment" description = "" summary = "Network incompatibilities do happen and sometimes you need to be a little more forgiving in order to let the traffic flow.
+An example of where some Cisco behaviour was running foul of Linux." slug = "" authors = [] tags = ["IPTables","Cisco","Networking","Linux"]